Posts

 Image

 Writer/director Benjamin Christensen described his 1922 film Häxan as a “cultural history lecture in moving pictures."
 His silent film explores witchcraft in the Middle Ages and compares it to modern treatment (at the time) of mental illness, combining historical descriptions via intertitles with on-screen reenactments.
-In the process it created something the likes of which had never been seen before—a pseudo documentary/pseudo horror film—that serves all at once as a somber reminder of what superstition can cause people to do, a delightfully demonic romp, and a virtual handbook for goths everywhere.
+In the process, he created something the likes of which had never been seen before—a pseudo documentary/pseudo horror film—that serves all at once as a somber reminder of what superstition can cause people to do, a delightfully demonic romp, and a virtual handbook for goths everywhere.
 Christensen himself plays Satan, lasciviously flicking his tongue at and luring women in various states of (un)dress throughout the film.
-All the iconic imagery you could want on this topic is there—black magic, a bubbling cauldron, a full moon, creepy forests, infant sacrifice, blasphemy, torture.
-If I'm being honest, those are the parts of the film that entertain me the
+All the iconic imagery you could want on this topic is here—black magic, a bubbling cauldron, a full moon, creepy forests, infant sacrifice, blasphemy, torture.
+If I'm being honest, those are the parts of the film that entertain me the ...

 The Laundromat (2019) **1/2